HecVini/HecVini/README.md

 ### :man_technologist: About Me:
 Hi, I`m Vinicius.
-Economist, DataViz enthusiast and aspairing Data Scientist.
+Economist, DataViz enthusiast and aspairing Data Scientist from Brazil.

 For the last few years I've jumped into the world of data (mainly with R).
 I really enjoy to gather useful information from a bunch of numbers, and them display it in a beautiful way.